GoFetchDeliveries/api/endpoints/webhooks.md

 https://website.net/job_status_change?job_id=b3131f1d-b501-4f48-a31d-af8e6302540b&state=delivering
 ```

-* **job_notification**.
+* **notification**.
 The webhook is called to send you a notification about a job.
 The job ID and the notification name of the job parameters will be passed, for example:

 ```
 https://website.net/job_status_change?job_id=b3131f1d-b501-4f48-a31d-af8e6302540b&notification=fetcher_approaching_dropoff